clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 - Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.7.

 - Hue doesn't remain static, it changes slightly for each of color scheme's swatches with the exception of the last two swatches.

+It's almost as if the colors in these swatches had a human touch applied to them...

+To get a better idea of how the lightness, chroma, and hue values change for commonly used data visualization color palettes it would be useful to run this analysis on every palette we could get our hands on.
+That's a bit beyond the scope of this particular blog post, but I think it would be an worthwhile endeavor if we are serious about coming up with an automated method for creating color palettes.
+If doing this I might start with doing a gridded or faceted, small multiples plot of each color, and then maybe looking at some statistics on the data.
+Someone smarter then me might even be able to use machine learning with the input data.

+That being said, my goal here is more or less to see if we can get "good enough" results using heuristics in a programmatic way.
+Doing this analysis certainly helps refine the approach from naively increasing lightness and chroma while keeping the hue a static value.

 What about a multi-hue color scheme?
 How might that type of color scheme's heuristics differ from a single hue?